wcj365/python-stats-dataviz/prep_notes/session_09.md

 ### Fundamental Python + Advanced Libraries
 - You need both.
 Must practice fundamental Python and use it in your everyday data science work.
 - The notion that I know how to use Pandas and I don't need to know Python is completely wrong.

+### Markdown and Documentation are more important than you can imagine
+Please take it seriously.
+You are not computer hackers.
+You are data scientists.